kli

 scratchpad

-coordination without communication
+coordination without messages

 Agents leave traces.
 Others adapt.